 Simplifying the Order Process with Cutting Edge Tech

-Founded in 1996, UNFI is the leading national distributor of natural, organic and specialty foods in the United States and Canada, making more than 60,000 products available to more than 49,000 customers – grocery stores, organic speciality foods markets and restaurants – including national brands Whole Foods and Safeway.
+Founded in 1996, UNFI is the leading national distributor of natural, organic and specialty foods in the United States and Canada, making more than 60,000 products available to more than 49,000 customers – grocery stores, organic specialty foods markets and restaurants – including national brands Whole Foods and Safeway.
 The company prides itself on providing innovative, value-added services.

 Unfortunately, UNFI faced a business challenge common among decades-old industries who have followed the same processes for years.
 Its archaic ordering system was cumbersome and inefficient, frustrating UNFI’s customers.
 The process involved customers first consulting a web-based catalog containing UNFI’s extensive product list on a mobile browser, locating a product code and manually entering it along with a customer ID and product quantity on a touch-tone phone.
 You can imagine an employee rushing to complete orders, typing in the wrong customer ID number and starting over numerous times, wasting valuable time and money.
 With so many customers unhappy with the inefficient ordering process, UNFI knew they needed a modern technology-based solution to overcome this barrier.